ARM-software/CMSIS-DSP/README.md

 The goal is to make it easier to move from a design to a final implementation in C.

-### Synchronous Data Flow (SDF)
+### Compute Graph

-CMSIS-DSP is also providing an experimental [synchronous data flow scheduler](SDFTools/README.md):
+CMSIS-DSP is also providing an experimental [static scheduler for compute graph](ComputeGraph/README.md) to describe streaming solutions:

 * You define your compute graph in Python
-* A static schedule (computed by the Python script) is generated
+* A static and deterministic schedule (computed by the Python script) is generated
 * The static schedule can be run on the device with very low overhead

-The Python scripts for the synchronous data flow (SDF) are part of the CMSIS-DSP Python wrapper.
+The Python scripts for the static scheduler generator are part of the CMSIS-DSP Python wrapper.

 The header files are part of the CMSIS-DSP pack (version 1.10.2 and above).